EbrahemMordy/Notes/Tech/Spring JPA&Hibernate/Lesson 6 - One-to-many relationships.md

 ## How to create One-To-Many relationship
 - *Many - One Way*
 - create the two entities as usual
-- in the entity that will be the many rows you add `ManyToOne` at it above attribute of other entity type
+- in the entity that will be the many rows you add filed of other entity and mark it with `ManyToOne`
 - ---
 - *One - One Way*
 - same things but in the entity which will be one, you add `OneToMany`